prebid/prebid.github.io/dev-docs/modules/viewability.md

 ---

 # Generic Viewability

 {:.no_toc}

 * TOC
 {:toc}

 ## Overview

+Disclaimer: A potential security risk has been identified in this module, out of an abundance of caution, we're adding this warning during investigation.

 This module will trigger a viewability pixel when a given HTML element becomes viewable according to custom viewability criteria.